Reno High School: History

 Reno High was the first high school in Reno, which is celebrated by its slogan: "Reno High - Older than Reno".

 High school students in Reno in the 1860s were originally taught in the basement of a building on the corner of First and Virginia Streets, on the future site of the Mapes Hotel.
-Today there is a city plaza at that location, which is across the street from the Reno City Hall.
+Today, there is a city plaza at that location, which is across the street from the Reno City Hall.
 In 1869 High school students were moved to a one-room school.
 In 1879, due to Reno's expanding population, a larger high school, called "Central School," was built near Arlington and Fourth Streets.
 This was commonly referred to as "Reno High School", and 1879 is the generally accepted year of the school's founding.

 In 1910, a fire in the chemistry lab destroyed the school's main building.
 The school was rebuilt in downtown Reno in 1912, at a location currently occupied by the former Sundowner hotel-casino (a portion of which is now a condominium complex).

 In 1951, Reno High was relocated to new facilities, on 71 acres, the campus located on Booth and Foster Streets, just south of the Truckee River and near Idlewild Park.

 Extracurricular activities

 Athletics

-Reno High has won numerous state championships in many sports.
+Reno High has won numerous state varsity championships in many sports.
 The boys' cross country team has been the most dominant, winning 12 state championships (including five consecutive wins).
 The girls' basketball team won the state championship in 2001, then won back-to-back state and region championships in 2013 and 2014.
 The Reno High football team won the Nevada state football title in 2003, the Reno baseball team won the state championship in 2004, and the boys' basketball team won the championship in 2006, knocking off North Las Vegas' Rancho High School.

 The Reno Huskies compete in the High Desert League of the Northern Nevada 4A Region, which is the large-school level of varsity sports in Nevada.

 Since 2003, the Reno High boys' sports varsity teams have won Nevada state championships in football, basketball, baseball, track and field, swimming, diving, tennis, and snow skiing.

 On Friday, February 22, 2008, the Reno Huskies defeated Cheyenne High of Las Vegas 76 to 72, for their second state basketball championship in three seasons.
 The Huskies won at least one state championship in seven different sports in every year from 2002 to 2008.